SiteBuilder.com Review Highlights

 Getting started: quick and easy

 The editor kicks off with a brief ‘guided tour’.
-Staring at a blank screen or even an uncustomized template can be intimidating, so the tour helps to get you started.
+Staring at a blank screen or an uncustomized template can be intimidating, so the tour helps to get you started.

 Basic template tweaks: very easy